Movement for Rights and Freedoms: Election results

 Starting in 1990 as the first political party of the Turkish minority participating in the parliamentary elections, in the first elections in 1990 after the end of the communist regime, which the Turks of the country had boycotted, the party won 6.0% of the popular vote and 24 out of 400 seats and became the fourth largest party in the parliament.
 In the parliamentary elections in 1991 it won 7.6% of the vote and remained with 24 seats in а 240-seater parliament.
 In the elections in 1994 it won 5.4% of the vote and its seats decreased to 15.
 In the elections in 1997 it won 7.6% of the vote and 19 out of 240 seats.
 From 2001 to 2009, the party was part of the government, first in a coalition with the National Movement Simeon II (NDSV) party and then with the Bulgarian Socialist Party (BSP).
 The party had ministers in the Sakskoburggotski Government, Stanishev Government and Oresharski Government (2013-2014).

 It won in the elections in 2001 7.5% of the vote and 21 out of 240 seats.
 Subsequently, for the first time the party joined a coalition government, which was led by the winner of the elections (NDSV).
 Under the control of the party were two out of the 17 Bulgarian ministries – the Ministry of Agriculture and Forests and the Minister without portfolio, the other 15 remained under the control of senior coalition partner NDSV.
 At the 2005 elections it increased to 12.8% of vote and 34 out of 240 seats and was kept in power as a part of the coalition led by the Bulgarian Socialist Party (BSP) and National Movement Simeon II (NDSV) party.
 The ministries under the control of the Movement of Rights and Freedoms increased to three out of 18.

 At the 2009 elections it increased to 14.0% of vote and 38 out of 240 seats.
 Following the election, the government was totally occupied by the decisive winner, the Citizens for European Development of Bulgaria (GERB) party and the Movement for Rights and Freedoms was еxcluded from the government and remained in opposition after having been part of coalition governments for the two consecutive preceding terms between 2001 and 2009.
 At the 2009 European Parliament elections the party won 14.1% of the vote and three MEPs out of Bulgaria's total representation of 18.
 Two of the MEPs are ethnic Turks (Filiz Husmenova and Metin Kazak) and one (Vladko Panayotov) is ethnic Bulgarian.

 In the Bulgarian parliamentary election in 2013, the Movement for Rights and Freedoms decreased to 11.3% of the vote; it took 36 seats and remained the third biggest party.
 The DPS won the elections abroad with 41.3% and the most polling stations and voters in a foreign country were in Turkey.

-The DPS won four MEPs in the 2014 European Parliament elections.
+The DPS won four MEPs in the 2014 European Parliament election.